 In a nutshell, this is exactly what you need to do – buy low, sell high.
 If the price of a coin you’ve bought goes up quickly, cash-out into bitcoin and buy back again once the price goes down.

 If it’s a coin that you believe in – you’re confident of the idea, tech, and team – you’d want to hold on to that coin long-term because a good coin will always rise back up again.

 There are a lot of apps that can help you track all your crypto investments.
-My personal favorite is Blockfolio, available for both Android and iOS.
+My personal favourite is Blockfolio, available for both Android and iOS.
 It has significant exchanges integrated into it and almost all the coins.

 Lastly, greed can be extremely dangerous in trading.
 The more patient you are, the better you will do.
 Period.